Spiro Koleka

-Spiro Koleka (7 July 1908 – 22 August 2001) was an important Albanian statesman, communist politician and a high-ranking military officer during World War II.
+Spiro Koleka (7 July 1908 – 22 August 2001) was an Albanian statesman, communist politician and a high-ranking military officer during World War II.
 He was a civil engineer by profession.
 Spiro Koleka served as a parliament member in all legislatures from 1944 until 1990.
 Koleka was a member of the Politburo of the Party of Labor of Albania during the years 1948 to 1981.
 As part of his political career he also served as Chairman of the State Planning Commission, Minister of Industry and Construction of Albania, as well as Vice Prime Minister.

 Ethnicity

-British academics James Pettifer and Miranda Vickers report that Spiro Koleka was wholly or partly Greek, coming from the village of Himara, which is predominantly ethnic Greek, which would make him one of the few members of the Greek minority serving in the Socialist People's Republic of Albania political system.
-Spiro Koleka's family was from Vuno, and his clan has had a patriotic Albanian background.
+British academics James Pettifer and Miranda Vickers say that Spiro Koleka was wholly or partly Greek, coming from the village of Himarë, which is predominantly ethnic Greek, which would make him one of the few members of the Greek minority serving in the Socialist People's Republic of Albania political system.
+Spiro Koleka's family was from the village of Vuno, and his clan has had a patriotic Albanian background.
 In particular, a member of the Koleka clan was Spiro Jorgo Koleka (1879 or 1880–1940), a leader of the Albanian national movement and later interwar government minister.

 Edi Rama, a maternal descendant of the Koleka family, has said that the family originates from Mirdita, and that the surname was derived from an ancestor named Kol Leka.